 To sum up, the quality and technical features of the Lenz Products 1510 is seriously impressive.

-At almost $300, they are not cheap but if you want the best heated socks, the Lenz rcb socks are for you!
+At about $300, they are not cheap but if you want the best heated socks, the Lenz RCB socks are for you!

 - 2200MAH Lithium-ion batteries

 - FIR heat therapy

 Snow Deer’s heated electric socks provide medically beneficial warmth for those with chronically cold feet.
 They are soft and comfortable to the touch, perfect for use for any outside activity.